Navy Eyes Super Hornets to Replace the Last F-5 Aggressors

 by | May 29, 2026 | Military Aviation, News | 0 comments

-For three decades, the small, sharp F-5N Tiger II has played the bad guy at the US Navy’s adversary squadrons.
+For decades, the small, sharp F-5N Tiger II has played the bad guy at the US Navy’s adversary squadrons.
 Painted in Russian and Chinese splinter schemes, the little 1960s-vintage fighter has been the loyal MiG stand-in for thousands of Topgun students.
 That era is now ending.

 Quick Facts